 E-commerce financing is a funding solution that provides working capital for web-based businesses.
-The solutions for your eCommerce needs include: lines of credit, micro-loans, direct investments, business credit cards and invoice factoring.
+The solutions for your eCommerce needs include: lines of credit, micro-loans and invoice factoring.

-Firms use E-commerce Financing in order stabilise the cash flow and to cope with payments obligations such as staff’s wages, tax and utility bills. eCommerce financing is also used to make investments like buying more stock or invest in structural transformation.
-In recent years, a continuously growing number of businesses are using alternative financing services to access working capital.
-For example, alternative funding sources are: Invoice discounting, Invoice Financing and Supply Chain Finance.
-Moreover, the digitalisation advancement accelerates the process of which alternative sources of financing are available to enterprises.
+Companies use E-commerce Financing to stabilise the cash flow and to cope with payments obligations.
+Those payments obligations include staff’s wages, tax and utility bills. eCommerce financing is also used to make investments like buying more stock or invest in structural transformation.

 What are the Participants Involved In E-Commerce Financing?